Stella Hackel Sims: Career

 In 1957, she was elected grand juror (city court prosecutor) of Rutland, Vermont, holding that office until 1963.
 From 1963 to 1973, she was Commissioner of the Vermont Department of Employment Security.
 In 1971 and 1972, she was also president of the Interstate Conference of Employment Security Agencies.

-She was the successful Democratic Party nominee for Vermont state treasurer in 1974 and served one term, 1975 to 1977.
+Sims was the successful Democratic Party nominee for Vermont state treasurer in 1974 and served one term, 1975 to 1977.
 She was the Democratic nominee in the 1976 Vermont gubernatorial election, losing the general election to Richard A. Snelling.
 She was succeeded as treasurer by Emory A. Hebard and returned to Rutland as city attorney.

 In 1977, President Jimmy Carter nominated Sims as director of the United States Mint, and she held the office from November 1977 to April 1981.
 In that capacity, she oversaw the creation of the Susan B. Anthony dollar in 1979.
 She attracted controversy from historians and numismatists alike when she ordered the destruction of Mint records in 1978.